oqtane/oqtane.docs/src/pages/guides/troubleshooting/troubleshooting-installations.md

 #### Additional Notes

-- It is recommended to contact your hosting provider’s support if you encounter difficulties disabling WebDAV.
+- It is recommended to contact your hosting provider's support if you encounter difficulties disabling WebDAV.
 - Ensure all changes are properly saved and applied before proceeding with the Oqtane installation.

 ## Additional Resources